ZyyFLY/AAE6102-Assignment-1-ZhangYuanyuan/README.md

   - Urban environments introduce interference that may degrade the correlation peaks, causing them to flatten or shift.
   - Multipath effects can lead to secondary peaks, potentially affecting code phase estimation.

+### **Analysis Based on Plots**
+- **Figure 1 (Time Domain Plot)**:
+  - Shows the amplitude of the raw GNSS signal in the time domain.
+The signal appears noisy, which may impact correlation performance.
+- **Figure 1 (Frequency Domain Plot)**:
+  - Displays the frequency spectrum of the signal, showing peaks that correspond to the carrier frequencies of satellites.
+Noise and interference are also visible.
+- **Figure 1 (Histogram Plot)**:
+  - Confirms the distribution of signal samples.
+The near-uniform distribution suggests a well-received signal but may contain noise.

 ### **Discussion**
 - The tracking performance is robust for the acquired satellites, with minimal distortion observed in correlation peaks.
 - Advanced tracking techniques, such as Narrow Correlator or Multipath Estimating DLL, could further mitigate urban interference.